Willianpitter/MachineLearningAPI-RealStatecase/README.md

 - Logging and basic security for API monitoring and protection.
 - Containerized setup using Docker for easy deployment.

-The solution is scalable and future-proof, allowing seamless integration with databases for data ingestion.

 ---

 ## Features